Data Manipulation In R Tutorial | R Processing Data

 These are ordered a container for arbitrary elements and are used for higher dimension data, like customer data information of an organization.
 When data cannot be represented as an array or a data frame, list is the best choice.
 This is so because lists can contain all kinds of other objects, including other lists or data frames, and in that sense, they are very flexible.

 d.
 Data frames

 These are two-dimensional containers for records and variables and are used for representing data from spreadsheets etc. It is similar to a single table in the database.

 As we know, data size is increasing exponentially and doing an analysis of complete data is very time-consuming.
 So the data is divided into small sized samples and analysis of samples is done.
 The process of creating samples is called subsetting.

 Different methods of subsetting in R are:

 The dollar sign operator selects a single element of data.
-When you use this operator with a data frame, the result is always a vector.
+The result of this operator is always a vector when we use it with a data-frame.